Emergence of the Partial Trace from Classical Probability Theory

 \section{Abstract}

 The partial trace is commonly introduced in quantum mechanics as an algebraic {} operation used to define reduced states of composite systems.
-However, the probabilistic origin of this operation goes systematically unnoticed in the literature.
-Here, we show that the partial trace emerges naturally from the requirement of consistency between the Born rule for measurement probabilities and the classical marginalization of probability mass functions.
-Starting from the classical marginalization rule relating joint and marginal probability distributions, we impose that the reduced density operator of a subsystem must reproduce the local measurement statistics derived from the global state.
-We show that this requirement directly leads to the standard expression of the partial trace.
-From this perspective, the reduced density operator appears not as an ad hoc algebraic construction, but as a natural consequence of the probabilistic structure of quantum mechanics.\\
+However, its connection with the classical rule of probabilistic marginalization goes systematically unnoticed in the literature.
+Here, we show that the partial trace emerges naturally from the requirement of consistency between the Born rule for measurement probabilities and classical marginalization.
+Starting from the relation between joint and marginal probability distributions, we impose that the reduced density operator of a subsystem reproduce the local measurement statistics derived from the global state.
+We demonstrate that this requirement directly leads to the standard expression of the partial trace.
+This derivation reveals the reduced density operator as the quantum counterpart of a marginal probability distribution and the partial trace as the corresponding marginalization operation within the tensor-product framework of quantum mechanics.\\